microsoft/terminal/doc/specs/#5000 - Process Model 2.0/#1032 - Elevation Quality of Life Improvements.md

 This will ask the shell to perform a UAC prompt before spawning `wt.exe` as an elevated process.

 > 👉 NOTE: This mechanism won't always work on non-Desktop SKUs of Windows.
-FOr
+For
 > more discussion, see [Elevation on OneCore SKUs](#Elevation-on-OneCore-SKUs).

-### Starting an unelevated process from an elevated process

-As always, there's a blog post by Raymond Chen that describes in detail how we could go about launching a process _unelevated_ when we're currently elevated.
-For more details, please refer to [The Old New Thing: How can I launch an unelevated process from my elevated process, redux].

 ## Potential Issues